dstoppacher/dstoppacher.github.io/projects_and_publications.md

 <div class="text-image">
 	<div class="text-image-text">
 		 <p><b>In Stoppacher et al. (2025b), we analysed the evolutionary pathways of LSBs and found that their assembly histories are more complex than previously assumed.
-We introduce a novel diagnostic tool to characterise LSBs using the radius at maximum stellar circular velocity (RVmax​​); to our knowledge, such an evolutionary track has not been presented in the literature before, making it a unique probe of how the inner halo structure of LSBGs develops over cosmic time.<b><br>
+We introduce a novel diagnostic tool to characterise LSBs using the radius at maximum stellar circular velocity (RVmax​​); to our knowledge, such an evolutionary track has not been presented in the literature before, making it a unique probe of how the inner halo structure of LSBGs develops over cosmic time.</b>b><br>
 <small>The figure shows the redshift evolution of RVmax​​ for LSBs (black dashed) and high-surface brightness galaxies (HSBs) (orange solid, with white dots indicating simulation snapshots).
 We identify a clear divergence in RVmax​​ z∼1.5 (red arrow) between LSBs and HSBs, marking the most pronounced separation of evolutionary paths between the two populations in our analysis.
 Studying RVmax​​ provides a most-relevant diagnostic tool for identifying LSBG progenitors.
 Figure adapted from Stoppacher et al. (2025b).</small>
 		 </p>
 	</div>